antonisstathis/MilitaryServicesDocs/BackEndDocs/CalculateServices.md

 assigned.
 So in the numberOfFreePersonnel variable i have this number.

     Here i have two possible cases.
 The one case is that the number of armed soldiers minus the number of armed services is less than the value assigned to the numberOfFreePersonnel variable.
-In this case i can not set to free of duty  number os armed soldiers equal with numberOfFreePersonnel.
+In this case i can not set to free of duty number of armed soldiers equal with numberOfFreePersonnel.
 As we discussed in the first paragraph the number of armed soldiers must be at least equal with the number of armed services.
 The other case is that the number of armed soldiers is greater than this difference so i can set to free of duty numberOfFreePersonnel soldiers. i use the boolean flag so that in case the difference is greater than the numberOfFreePersonnel then the next block will not be executed.
 Why it will be executed without this flag ?